GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Prerequisites

-On the cloud shell environment running this challenge:

-- _Local Environment Setup_ from _Challenge 1_.
+You are running the application in Cloud Shell by completing _Local Environment Setup_ from _Challenge 1_.

 ### Introduction